Ahead of election, a handful of world leaders voice support for Trump

 Brazilian President Jair Bolsonaro endorsed Trump earlier this month, after signing a new trade deal with the United States.

-“God willing I will be able to attend” the inauguration, said Bolsonaro, according to Politico.
-Brazil’s leader added that he did not want to “interfere,” and said he was speaking “from the heart.”
+“God willing, I will be able to attend” the inauguration, said Bolsonaro, according to Politico.
+Brazil’s leader added that he did not want to “interfere” and said he was speaking “from the heart.”

 Like Orban, Trump and Bolsonaro share common ground.
 They are both known for populist policies and bombastic rhetoric that defies political norms.
-Amid presidencies marked by two of the world’s most severe novel coronavirus outbreaks, they have both caught the virus while continuing to downplay its impact.
+Amid presidencies marked by two of the world’s most severe novel coronavirus outbreaks, they have both been infected with the virus while continuing to play down its impact.

 Philippines